 Note 1: The School of Social Work assumes responsibility for locating placements and contracting with the setting to provide a suitable learning experience.
-A student is required to complete a total of 700 hours in AK/SOWK 4000 6.0.
-Six hundred (600) hours will relate to actual time at the practicum setting with appropriate supervision.
-The remaining one hundred (100) hours includes the process of planning, researching and negotiating the practicum: writing proposals, preparing cover letters to agencies, practising and attending to interviewing skills, interview(s) with field department, pre-screening interview at the agency, attending Integrative Seminars at the School, presentations and other seminars, and completing the Situational Study.
-(Please refer to Practicum Manual for further details).
+A student is required to complete a total of 700 hours in AK/SOWK 4000 6.0 and AK/SOWK 4001 6.0.
+Six hundred hours will be distributed across Practicum I and Practicum II and will be applied to actual time at the practicum setting with appropriate supervision.
+The remaining 100 hours includes the process of planning, researching and negotiating the practicum: writing proposals, preparing cover letters to agencies, practicing and attending to interviewing skills, interview(s) with field department, prescreening interview at the agency, attending Integrative Seminars at the School, presentations and other seminars, and complete assignments as detailed in the Practicum Manual.

-Note 2: Students register in AK/SOWK 4000 6.0 during normal enrolment periods using the voice response system.
-Students must confirm acceptability of their field placement location with the School of Social Work before commencing the 700 hours.
+Note 2: Students register in AK/SOWK 4000 6.0 upon confirmation of the placement during normal enrolment periods using the York Enrolment System.
+Students must confirm acceptability of their field placement location with the School of Social Work before commencing the practicum.

 Note 3: A student may withdraw only once from AK/SOWK 4000 6.0 and still be considered a candidate for the BSW degree.
-The timing of the second practicum will be at the discretion of the Practicum Coordinator.
+The authorization of the second practicum will be at the discretion of the Practicum coordinator.

-Note 4: The field work component can be completed by spending two days per week in the field to five days per week depending upon the agreement negotiated by the student, the agency and the School of Social Work.
-While the student's performance is evaluated jointly by the field instructor and faculty advisor, the School of Social Work determines whether the student has met the requirements which determine a passing grade.
+Note 4: For post-degree BSW (Honours) majors the field work component can be completed by spending two to five days per week in the field depending upon the agreement negotiated by the student, the agency, and the School of Social Work.
+While the student's performance is evaluated jointly by the field instructor and faculty adviser, the School of Social Work determines whether the student has met the requirements which determine a passing grade.
+Direct entry BSW (Honours) majors are expected to spend three days per week in the field.

-Note 5: The student practica begin in the Fall /Winter academic term.
-Students can negotiate to complete practicum in a block from September to December, January to April or from September to June.
-Students contemplating beginning the practicum should contact the Field Education Department three months in advance of their preferred starting time.
+Note 5: Students contemplating beginning the practicum should contact the Field Education department three months in advance of their preferred starting time.
+There will be no summer term practica.

-Note 6: The Field Education Department has information on available placements and listings of agencies in Toronto and outlying areas.
+Note 6: The Field Education department has information on available placements and listings of agencies in Toronto and outlying areas.
 Other resources include student evaluations of the practicum, texts, brochures and videotapes.